 How to measure ASO performance: Metrics & KPIs

 Growing an app is like watering a plant, it requires patience and a lot of time and work.
 It will rarely ever be an overnight success.
 Unlike with UA campaigns, it is not easy to track spend vs return to measure the effectiveness of your ASO efforts.
-Organic growth is driven by a number of factors including the app product page, app quality, brand strength and the spill-over effect from paid acquisition campaigns.
-Not surprising, the primary question any ASO manager has today is, how do I track the effectiveness of my ASO efforts?
+Organic growth is driven by a number of factors including the app product page, app quality, brand strength, and the spill-over effect from paid acquisition campaigns.
+Not surprisingly, the primary question any ASO manager has today is, how do I track the effectiveness of my ASO efforts?

 Below we have listed some of the main KPIs any ASO professional can use to measure the success of their organic efforts:

 1. Visibility in the App Stores

 One of the main goals of ASO is to improve the app’s visibility in the app store search results.
 The primary KPIs to measure visibility in the app stores are:

 a) Category Rankings: Category rankings used to be a major KPI but over the years, stores have reduced the visibility of categories, therefore, category rankings are now more of a vanity metric and should not be used anymore to measure ASO performance.
 Category Rankings nevertheless reflect the amount of daily downloads of different apps, which can still help you understand who gets more traffic overall.